-- The ocean has absorbed ~90% of the excess heat from global warming since 1955; - The top few metres of the ocean store as much heat as the Earth's entire atmosphere; - If the lower 10 kilometres of the atmosphere had taken up the same amount of heat as the ocean from 1971-2010, the planet would have warmed by 36°C; - Protecting and restoring ocean habitats is estimated to have the potential to sequester carbon dioxide (CO2) from the atmosphere at rates up to four times higher than forests can; - The ocean is a sink for approximately a quarter of anthropogenic CO2, with dissolved organic carbon equating to approximately 200 times that of marine biomass, and phytoplankton being responsible for approximately 50% of global primary production of organic matter; - Carbon stored in bottom waters or sediments of the deep sea is considered to be removed from the atmosphere for millions of years, so activities that disturb the deep seabed could release significant amounts of carbon; - Fish and other marine organisms are key players in the global carbon cycle, because they sequester organic carbon as they die, sink and decompose at depth. - 7.
+biomass,14 and phytoplankton being responsible for approximately 50% of global primary production of organic matter;15

+- Fish and other marine organisms are key players in the global carbon cycle, because they sequester organic carbon as they die, sink and decompose at depth.16 - Carbon stored in bottom waters or sediments of the deep sea is considered to be removed from the atmosphere for millions of years,17 so activities that disturb the deep seabed could release significant amounts of carbon. - 6.
+Therefore, protecting and restoring ocean habitats has the potential to sequester huge volumes of CO2 from the atmosphere.
 Coastal marine environments are of crucial importance in this context and are understood as "blue carbon" ecosystems which absorb and store CO2.
 Examples of blue carbon ecosystems include tidal marshes, seagrass beds, and mangroves.
 These take up CO2 at a rate up to two times faster and store it for longer periods than terrestrial forests per unit area, both in the plants themselves but also in the sediments below them.
-These ecosystems contribute to over 50% of all the blue carbon on Earth, despite covering a tiny fraction (0.2%) of the ocean area.
-The role of blue carbon ecosystems in climate content/uploads/2018/02/Synchronicity-Earth-High-Deep-Seas-Insight.pdf.
+18 These ecosystems contribute to over 50% of all the blue carbon on Earth, despite covering a tiny fraction (0.2%) of the ocean and coastal area.
+19 The role of blue carbon ecosystems in climate mitigation is a growing area of interest for both researchers and states.
+20 Crucially, it is both the physical ocean as a body of water and its biodiversity that play vital roles in the regulation of the climate.
+21